elastic/elasticsearch-py/test_elasticsearch/README.rst

  * `TEST_ES_NOFETCH` - controls if we should fetch new updates to elasticsearch repo and reset it's version to the sha used to build the current es server.
-   Defaults to `False` which means we will fetch the elasticsearch repo and `git checkout` the sha used to build the server.
+   Defaults to `False` which means we will fetch the elasticsearch repo and `git reset --hard` the sha used to build the server.

 Alternatively, if you wish to control what you are doing you have several additional options: